-In this introductory plenary session, 8 speakers have agreed to debate the theme of the potentials and limits of Big Data.
-The aim is to engender discussion about the politics of scale.
-In a world in which large amounts of grey literature have become available in digital form, and in which large-scale long-term excavations have made quantitative data available, and universal ontologies promoted, and in which there are pressures to explore Big History and Grand Narrative, what are the impacts on local voices and alternative pasts?
-There will also be commentary by an anthropologist of the ethics of big data, proxies and algorithms in the contemporary world
+In the spirit of the Theoretical Archaeology Group’s (TAG) founding objectives to facilitate discussion and debate over the development and application of archaeological theory, TAG 2020 Stanford will begin with a full-day plenary session designed to question the “Potentials and Limits of Big Data”.
+Eight speakers have agreed to debate the topic, and considerable time will also be allocated for open discussion among all conference participants.
+The aim is to engender conversation about the politics of scale and the implications of data commensurability and universalizing ontologies.
+In a world in which large amounts of gray literature have become available in digital form, and in which large-scale and long-term excavations have produced a wealth of quantitative data, and in which there are pressures to explore Big History and Grand Narrative, what are the impacts on local voices and alternative pasts?
+This session will also include commentary by an anthropologist of the ethics of big data, proxies and algorithms in the contemporary world.

 Open Call for Sessions and Papers